Valentino Yuel

-Valentino Yuel (born 12 October 1994) is a South Sudanese professional footballer who plays as a winger for Umm Salal in the Qatar Stars League.
+Valentino Yuel (born 12 October 1994) is a South Sudanese professional footballer who currently plays as a winger for Hong Kong Premier League club Eastern District.

 Club career

 Western United

 Yuel was signed by new club Western United ahead of the 2019–20 A-League.
 He left the club at the end of the 2019–20 season.

 Newcastle Jets

 Following 2.5 months without a club, including a trial period, Yuel joined Newcastle Jets on a two-year contract.

 After not scoring for Western United in 9 appearances for the club, Yuel looked to prove himself in the A-League with Newcastle Jets.
 Yuel started strong, scoring 3 goals in 3 matches, however Yuel was kept to 1 goal in 8 matches as the Newcastle Jets set a club record equaling 6 consecutive losses.